shimizacken/weather-fetcher-redux/README.md

 written with [MobX](https://github.com/shimizacken/weather-fetcher-mobx) as state manager, but replaced with `Redux`.

-The project puts on top best practices, clean code and tests.
-It fave functional programming paradigm.
+This project aims to be be modern production ready and push the FED technologies edge.
+It strives to put on top clean code, best practices and testability.
+It fave functional programming paradigm over OOP.

 <div align="center">
     <img src="src/assets/png/wf-logo.png" />